ISL: Delhi Dynamos set to shift base from Delhi to Bhubaneswar this season | Goal.com

 Indian Super League (ISL) side Delhi Dynamos are all set to shift their base from the Jawaharlal Nehru Stadium in the national capital to Bhubaneswar’s Kalinga Stadium, Goal can confirm.

-There is a strong possibility that the club might change its names as well as they are exploring the possiblity of making this shift in venue permanent.
+There is a strong possibility that the club might change its name as well, as they are exploring the possibility of making this shift in venue permanent.

 The decision was also influenced by the fact that Delhi Dynamos could not attract a sizeable crowd for its games at the Jawaharlal Nehru stadium.
 After seeing the success of clubs like Jamshedpur FC who have got the backing of the fans in small towns like Jamshedpur, Delhi Dynamos feels the move to Bhubaneswar will be fruitful.